waywardgeek/infnoise/README.md

 ### The Eagle open-source boards work!

 Here's the first three boards from OSH Park.
 This is the V1 version, which works _exactly_ as predicted.
-The top board I do not plan to assemble.
-The middle was my first assembly, which required a bit of rework.
-The bottom was my second board, which came out right the first time.
-Both boards should produce 0.864 bits of entropy per bit.
-The first one is estimated to produce 0.867, while the second one produces 0.868.
+All three work, and all work conform closely to the INM model predictions.
+All three boards should produce 0.864 bits of entropy per bit.
+The first one is estimated to produce 0.867, while the second one produces 0.868, and the third is 0.867.
 That's only an error vs design of 0.5%!
+Not bad given that I used 5% resistors to set the gain.

 ![Picture of Infinite Noise Multiplier circuit board](images/INM_V1.jpg?raw=true "Infinite Noise Multiplier")